Nu metal: 1997–2001: Mainstream breakthrough

-In 1998, nu metal's popularity fully coalesced into mainstream success.
-Billboard cited August 18, 1998, as the "Biggest Day in Nu-Metal History", which saw the release of Korn's third album Follow the Leader, Kid Rock's major label debut Devil Without a Cause and Orgy's debut album Candyass.
-Follow the Leader peaked at number 1 on the Billboard 200, was certified 5× platinum by the RIAA, and paved the way for the success of other nu metal bands.
-At this point, many nu metal bands were signed to major record labels, and were using elements of heavy metal, hip hop, industrial, or grunge.
-Hip hop artists Vanilla Ice and Cypress Hill, along with heavy metal bands Sepultura, Primus, Fear Factory, Machine Head, and Slayer released albums that draw from the nu metal genre.
-In 1999, Korn's fourth studio album Issues peaked at number 1 on the Billboard 200.
-The album was certified 3× platinum by the RIAA in one month.
-The album sold at least 573,000 copies in its first week of release.
-During the late 1990s and early 2000s, multiple nu metal bands such as Korn, Limp Bizkit and P.O.D. appeared repeatedly on Total Request Live.
-As nu metal became popular, it especially appealed to certain groups of young people.
-Although Limp Bizkit was particularly popular among "jocks" and fraternity men due to its hedonistic, hypermasculine lyrics, many other nu metal bands, especially the bands with heavier music, instead appealed particularly to mall goths and outsiders who identified with the genre's typically angsty lyrics.
+In 1998, nu metal achieved full mainstream success.
+Billboard later called August 18, 1998—which saw the release of Korn's Follow the Leader, Kid Rock's major-label debut Devil Without a Cause and Orgy's Candyass—the "Biggest Day in Nu-Metal History".
+Follow the Leader topped the Billboard 200, was certified multi-platinum, and paved the way for other nu metal bands.
+By this point many were signed to major labels and drew on heavy metal, hip-hop, industrial, or grunge.
+A number of established acts also adopted nu metal elements, among them rappers Vanilla Ice and Cypress Hill and metal bands Sepultura, Primus, Fear Factory, Machine Head and Slayer.
+In 1999, Korn's fourth album Issues also reached number 1 and was certified multi-platinum within a month.
+Korn, Limp Bizkit and P.O.D. appeared repeatedly on Total Request Live.
+As the genre grew, Limp Bizkit's hedonistic, hypermasculine songs appealed especially to "jocks" and fraternity men, while heavier bands drew mall goths and other outsiders who identified with the genre's angst-driven lyrics.

 The Woodstock 1999 festival featured multiple nu metal artists and bands such as Korn, Limp Bizkit and Sevendust.
 During and after Limp Bizkit's performance at the festival, violence occurred and people tore plywood from the walls during the performance of the band's song "Break Stuff".
 Several sexual assaults were reported to have happened during the festival; a rape that was reported during Limp Bizkit's performance, and gang rape was reported to have occurred during Korn's set at the festival.
 Despite the incidents at the festival, Limp Bizkit's popularity and the sales of their then-recent album Significant Other were not affected.
-The album peaked at number 1 on the Billboard 200, selling 643,874 copies in its first week of release, topping over one million sold in two weeks, and eventually being certified 7× platinum in 2001.
-Significant Other sold at least 7,237,123 copies in the United States.
+The album topped the Billboard 200 and was certified multi-platinum.